Caution - Roadwork on Highway 16 - Expect Delays

 The Historic Lantern Tour is an adventurous tour into Jewel Cave.

 Step back in to the past on the Historic Lantern Tour where your Park Ranger is dressed in a 1930s-style uniform.
 This adventure gives you a sense of what it was like to tour the cave in earlier days.
 Visitors enter and leave the cave through the historic entrance using an unpaved trail.
 The only light is provided by a lantern most tour participants carry and you will visit passages to the Dungeon Room or the Heavenly Room.
 The tour lasts approximately 1 hour and 45 minutes.

 There is a limit of 20 participants on each Historic Lantern Tour.
 Tickets are sold on a first come, first served basis.
-This tour is offered the second week of June through the first week of September.
+This tour is offered the second week of June through Labor Day Monday in September.
 Please call ahead for tour availability and check for fees and reservations.
 Tickets for the Historic Lantern Tour must be purchased or picked up at the ticket kiosk near the Visitor Center parking lot at least 30 minutes before tour time.

 Come prepared for this adventure, wear low-heeled, rubber-soled shoes or hiking boots, long pants, and a light jacket or sweatshirt.
 Open-toed shoes or sandals are prohibited.
 The cave temperature is a constant 49 degrees Fahrenheit or 9 degrees Celsius.
 Persons who have heart or respiratory conditions, back or lower joint problems, have recently been hospitalized or have a fear of closed-in spaces, should talk with a park ranger before selecting this tour.

 Jewel Cave is world renowned for its crystal-lined passages and rare cave formations such as hydromagnesite balloons and conulites.